Renogy 200W Portable Solar Panel

 Plus:

-Owners running it on an RV or shed roof report strong output for the price.
-Set it over gravel or a light surface and James found the bifacial gain was no myth.
+Owners running it on an RV or shed roof repeatedly report strong output for the price, and several say the bifacial gain over gravel is real.

 So this is a bolt-it-down, leave-it panel and nothing else.
 Nobody hauls a glass slab up a trail twice a weekend.